kcpatra45/kcpatra45.github.io/research.md

  **Supernova explosions**

   Extragalactic supernovae (SNe) are spatially unresolvable, even with the best ground-based interferometers.
 For example, the most powerful ground-based interferometer, the Event Horizon Telescope, can currently achieve a resolution of ∼60 μas.
 For comparison, the minimum resolution required to study the geometry of a nearby SN, for instance 3 Mpc away, would be ∼10 μas.
-Fortunately, spectropolarimetry (specpol), which measures polarization as a function of wavelength, provides a unique approach to studying SN explosion geometry and structure.
+Spectropolarimetry (specpol), which measures polarization as a function of wavelength, provides a unique approach to studying SN explosion geometry and structure.

   <img src="/assets/img/specpol_img_website.JPG" class="center">